Canadian group Rhye is coming to Bangkok this October

 Now, Bangkok gears up to feel all the feels with a special concert this 27 October.

 Tickets for the Rhye concert in Bangkok go on sale on 28 September 2022 on Ticketmelon.
-Early bird tickets are priced at THB 1900, while regular tickets are priced at THB 2200.
+Early bird tickets are priced at THB 1900 (approx. RM230), while regular tickets are priced at THB 2200 (approx. RM270).